When you are looking at your cannabis plant and you notice that your top leaves are turning a lime green color.

 The optimal values should be in the following range:

-Epsom salts have been used to increase the levels of sulfur in your row medium by adding 1 to 2 tablespoons per gallon when required.
+Epsom salts have been used to increase the levels of sulfur in your row medium by adding 1/4 to 2 teaspoons per gallon when required.

 Potassium sulfate can also increase sulfur levels.